Controlled Foreign Company

 A worm's eye view of a skyscraper under the blue sky, representing the concept of controlled foreign company.

-These CFC rules generally enforce accruals taxation in two scenarios:
+These CFC rules enforce accruals taxation in two scenarios:

-In contrast, all other countries that do not meet these criteria are categorized as “unlisted countries.”
-The seven countries included in the “listed” category are as follows:
+Listed countries are nations that have tax systems that closely resemble the Australian tax system.
+In contrast, all other countries that do not meet these criteria are categorized as unlisted countries.
+The seven countries included in the listed category are:

 • Canada